Volleyball variations: Traditional volleyball

 Traditional volleyball has its roots in East Africa, India, and Pakistan.
 The game is usually played within the Ithna Ashari, Ismaili, Bohra, Kokni, Punjabi, Rajput Dhobi, Lohana, Waniya, Kutchi, Memon and other Asian communities worldwide.

 Traditional volleyball varies from indoor gymnasium play, outdoor play on sand, grass, or clay - as well as street volleyball for recreation.

 There is a three-touch system like International volleyball, however, traditional volleyball does not require the bump-set-spike scenario.
-Instead, traditional volleyball is based on a consistent volley of the ball -only the serving side can score- and players play a style which is considered "closed hand/fist" play.
+Instead, traditional volleyball is based on a consistent volley of the ball - only the serving side can score - and players play a style which is considered "closed hand/fist" play.
 The game can be played with up to nine participants per side (similar to Asian nine-man volleyball, but with variations to the game), or as little as five.

 There is no rotation in traditional volleyball, however, in certain East Indian and Southeast Asian communities, they do allow rotating as the rules tend to vary from team to team.
-The court can vary from 30' to 30' to as large as '35 by '35.
+The court can vary from 30 feet x 30 feet to as large as 35 feet x by 35 feet.

 There are several traditional volleyball teams centered in Eastern Canada.
 This includes Toronto North, Toronto Jaffery's O.G., Toronto Jaffery's 2.0, RK's Golden Eagles, Toronto Warriors, United Stars A, United Stars B, Ottawa and many more.

 Western Canada is also home to several teams, including Van City, Edmonton, and Calgary.
-The U.S. boasts a number of teams that practice on a weekly basis, including Albuquerque, Allentown Challengers, Dallas, Houston, Houston Haidari, Minnesota Jaffery, New York Union, Orlando Union A, Orlando Union B, and other cities.
+The U.S. boasts a number of teams that practice on a weekly basis, including Albuquerque, Allentown Challengers, Allentown Defenders, Dallas, Houston, Houston Haidari, Minnesota Jaffery, New York Union, Orlando Union A, Orlando Union B, and other cities.

 There is a large number of teams in the UK as well with several tournaments each year.
 UK teams include Stanmore Jaffery's, Birmingham Stars, Preston Simba, Leicester, London, SRDS, and dozens more.

 The former champions of East Africa are Vyamshala Volleyball Team from Dar es Salaam, Tanzania.
-The current champions of the Annual Unity Games hosted in Dubai, UAE are Morogoro Jafferies.
+The current reigning, defending champions of the Annual Unity Games hosted in Dubai, UAE are Morogoro Jafferies.
+Evening Stars Red from Dar Es Salaam are the current East Africa Champions winning a huge tournament recently held in Nairobi, Kenya from April 3 - 5, 2026.

-The weight of the ball varies as well - in North America, they play with a lighter ball, around 10.5 to 11 lb. of pressure.
+The weight of the ball varies as well.
+In North America, they play with a lighter ball, around 10.5 to 11 lb. of pressure.
 However, in East Africa, India, and Pakistan, the game is played with a heavier ball, anywhere from 12 to 14 lb of pressure.